matdombrock/nopaz/README.md

 >
 > Configurations are stored as bookmarks which can be kept in your browser or a note taking app.

+## Overview
+**Purpose:**
+The NOPAZ algorithm generates strong, unique passwords for different sites or services using a single master password.
+It ensures that each password meets customizable complexity requirements (such as character types and length) and can be reproduced exactly given the same inputs.
+This approach eliminates the need to remember multiple passwords and enhances security by preventing password reuse.

+**Functionality:**

+1. **Source Construction:**
+   The algorithm starts by constructing a "source" string in the format `<master>:<site>[revision]`, where:
+   - `<master>` is the user's master password.
+   - `<site>` is a site identifier (e.g., domain or service name).
+   - `[revision]` is an optional integer to allow password rotation; zero and negative values are ignored.

+2. **Hashing and Encoding:**
+   - The source string is hashed using a cryptographic hash function (SHA-512 or SHA-256).
+   - The resulting hash is base64-encoded with custom modifications:
+     - If symbols are disallowed, '+' is replaced with '9', '/' with '8', and padding '=' with 'A'.

+3. **Password Extraction:**
+   - The encoded hash is truncated to the desired password length.

+4. **Iteration and Recursion:**
+   - The algorithm may repeat the hashing process multiple times (controlled by `minIterations`) to increase computational cost.
+   - If the password does not meet the required rules (e.g., must contain uppercase, lowercase, numbers, start with a lowercase letter, etc.), the process recurses: the hash becomes the new source, and hashing repeats until all rules are satisfied.

+5. **Rule Enforcement:**
+   - Rules are defined per "special mode" (e.g., `all`, `legacy`, `none`) and include requirements for symbols, uppercase, lowercase, numbers, and starting character.
+   - The password is checked against these rules after each iteration.

+6. **Final Output:**
+   - Once a password satisfies all rules and minimum iterations, it is returned, optionally with an appended string.

+This algorithm provides a reproducible, secure way to generate passwords that conform to site-specific requirements, using a master password and site identifier as inputs.
+It is especially useful for password managers or tools that need to generate passwords on-the-fly without storing them.

 ## Bun
 This project is built with `bun` a super fast NodeJS/TSC/NPM/Bundler alternative written in Zig.